TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Authentication/Index.rst

    initialization.

-.. _authentication-service-chain:
+.. _services-authentication-service-chain:

 The service chain
 ^^^^^^^^^^^^^^^^^

-No matter what subtype, authentication services are always called in a :ref:`chain <using-services-service-chain>`.
+No matter what subtype, authentication services are always called in a :ref:`chain <services-using-services-service-chain>`.
 This means that **all** registered "auth" services will be called, in order of decreasing priority and quality.